cancerit/cgpBigWig/README.md

 :warning: Please review the respective licence for each before use.

 ## Docker and Singularity

+A docker image for this tool can be found at [quay.io][quay-repo] (this may be more current than the dockstore version).

 There are [docker][quay.io] and [dockstore.org][dockstore] wrappers for this project at [dockstore-cgpbigwig] including CWL bindings.